Back To Top

 News

-European Foundry Industry Sentiment Indicator (FISI) marks an increase in February 2025
+The European Foundry Industry Sentiment Index (FISI) marks a decline in August 2025

 The FISI – European Foundry Industry Sentiment Indicator – is the earliest available composite indicator providing information on the European foundry industry performance.
-It is published by CAEF the European Foundry Association every month and is based on survey responses of the European foundry industry.
-The CAEF members are asked to give their assessment of the current business situation in the foundry sector and their expectations for the next six months.
+It is published by EFF every month and is based on survey responses of the European foundry industry.
+The EFF members are asked to give their assessment of the current business situation in the foundry sector and their expectations for the next six months.

 The BCI – Business Climate Indicator – is an indicator published by the European Commission.
 The BCI evaluates development conditions of the manufacturing sector in the euro area every month and uses five balances of opinion from industry survey: production trends, order books, export order books, stocks and production expectations.